1

 • Joints: We replace them (your grandma is 15% metal)

-Aging is damage accumulation:
+Aging is largely damage accumulation:

 • Telomeres shorten: We can lengthen them (telomerase activation)